-The College requires you to report any concern you may have about the safety, welfare or wellbeing of a child or young person directly to the Headmaster immediately, including if you are unsure about whether a matter is one of child protection.
+The College requires you to report any concern you may have about the safety, welfare or wellbeing of a child or young person directly to the Head immediately, including if you are unsure about whether a matter is one of child protection.
 This covers complaints or allegations of staff misconduct or reportable conduct.
 If unsure, still report.

 You may also have an obligation to report directly to the Department of Communities and Justice as a mandatory reporter.

 In November 2018, the William Branwhite Clarke College Council (William Clarke College) made application to join the National Redress Scheme through the Anglican Representative (National Redress Scheme) Limited.

 In December 2019, the Minister for Families and Social Services declared the Council of William Clarke College a participating institution in the National Redress Scheme and a member of the Anglican Participating Group in accordance with the Scheme legislation.

 The National Redress Scheme provides support to people who have experienced institutional child sexual abuse.